ErikEJ/EntityFramework6PowerTools/README.md

 Latest build of this preview package is available from [NuGet](https://www.nuget.org/packages/ErikEJ.EntityFramework.SqlServer/)

-In order to use the provider, you can register it in code like this:
+In order to use the provider, you can register it in code using an attribute:

 ````csharp
     [DbConfigurationType(typeof(System.Data.Entity.SqlServer.MicrosoftSqlDbConfiguration))]